-The WYIS Early Childhood Center exists to support parents and guardians in their responsibility to nurture and train their children.
-Thus, the Early Childhood Center provides a secure, loving environment focused on meeting each child’s social, academic, physical, and spiritual needs within an active learning environment.
-Large, well-equipped classrooms and exciting outdoor play areas invite children to learn.
+Our ECC provides a secure and loving environment focused on meeting the needs of each child -- social, academic, physical, and spiritual – all within an active and safe learning environment.
+Our large, well-equipped classrooms and exciting outdoor play areas invite children to learn, grow, and explore.

 The goal of our Early Childhood Center (ECC) is to provide a caring environment that sets a foundation for the social, emotional, physical, intellectual, and spiritual development of each child.
 ECC is wholly committed to the total development of each child placed under our care.